jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 var         Variable data - used for storing databases, webserver files, and application logs
 ----------  -----------------------------------------------------------------------------------

  This filesystem layout harkons back to Ken Thompson's original Unix design of nearly 30+ years ago.
-This means that this knowledge is wide spread and well known.
-The downside is a sense of tradition and nostalgia ha crept in about this filesystem structure has crept in too.
-Note that Red Hat based distros have made a move to change this, seeing as it is a very Unix based list and includes many directories that could be combined.
-Also there is little strict resaoning to where a file or folder should go leaving it up to the system to have to architect a bunch of links to make sure that all programs can find it.
-Red Hat maintains this directory hierarchy but symlinks most of them to /usr.  [^52]  It is not just a move just to be different but also a move to unify development.
-Making applications built for Unix easier to port over to Red Hat based distros.
-There are many companies still using comercial Unix, especially people using SolarisOS looking to get away from Oracle, and this is a way they can transition everything to Linux without having to rewrite all the paths of their binaries.
+This means that this structure is wide spread and well known.
+The downside is a sense of tradition and nostalgia has crept in about this filesystem structure.
+Note that Red Hat based distros have made a move to change this.
+When Thompson first designed his system, he had a small single hard drive.
+As features were added Unix grew in size and additional disks needed to be bolted on.
+That is how the splitting of directories came about.

+ Red Hat is arguing that this distribution is arbitrary anyway and based on a technology model that doesn't exist anymore.
+They wanted to update the filesystem hierarchy but need to maintain backwards compatability.
+They do have a point.
+Some of the application splits between ```/bin, /sbin, /lib, and /lib64``` are completely arbitrary.
+Red Hat maintains this directory hierarchy but uses symlinks (or a shortcut in the Windows parlance) to there actual location now stored in ```/usr```[^52].
+Red Hat also says this makes Linux more applications capatible with Unix and SolarisOS, therefore making it easier for customers and companies to port over their software or migrate to Red Hat based distros.
+There are many companies still using commercial Unix, especially people using SolarisOS looking to get away from Oracle and the Red Hat sharks are circling.
-> "Improved compatibility with other Unixes/Linuxes in behavior: After the /usr merge all binaries become available in both /bin and /usr/bin, resp. both /sbin and /usr/sbin (simply because /bin becomes a symlink to /usr/bin, resp. /sbin to /usr/sbin).
-That means scripts/programs written for other Unixes or other Linuxes and ported to your distribution will no longer need fixing for the file system paths of the binaries called, which is otherwise a major source of frustration. /usr/bin and /bin (resp. /usr/sbin and /sbin) become entirely equivalent[^52]."

-  * ```/bin   → /usr/bin```
-  * ```/sbin  → /usr/sbin```
-  * ```/lib   → /usr/lib```
-  * ```/lib64 → /usr/lib64```

-By using the command ```ls -l /``` you can see the light blue colored softlinks or called shortcuts in Windows to the actual directories.
+By using the command ```ls -l /``` you can see the light blue colored softlinks to the actual directories.

 ![*Ubuntu 15.04 root full directory listing*](images/Chapter-05/filesystems/ubuntu-15-04-root-full-listing.png "Ubuntu 15.04 root directory listing")

 ![*Fedora 22 root full directory listing*](images/Chapter-05/filesystems/fedora-22-root-full-listing.png "Fedora 22 root directory listing")

-Leonart Poettering has some things to say about POSIX and LSB:
+Leonart Poettering, the Red Hat engineer and leader of the systemd init system has some things to say about POSIX and LSB:

 >  "POSIX is really an encapsulation of some choices that various Unix systems made along the way, rather than a body of text that got standardized and then implemented.
 According to Poettering, Linux should use its position as "market leader" (in the market of free Unix-like operating systems) and try out some new things.
 If developers don't force themselves into the constraints of the POSIX API, they could develop some really innovative software, like systemd shows.
 When these new developments happen to turn out really interesting, other operating systems could eventually adopt them as well." [^53]

 >  "Not having to care about portability has two big advantages: we can make maximum use of what the modern Linux kernel offers these days without headaches -- Linux is one of the most powerful kernels in existence, but many of its features have not been used by the previous solutions.
 And secondly, it greatly simplifies our code and makes it shorter: since we never need to abstract OS interfaces the amount of glue code is minimal, and hence what we gain is a smaller chance to create bugs, a smaller chance of confusing the reader of the code (hence better maintainability) and a smaller footprint." [^54]

 > "In fact, the way I see things the Linux API has been taking the role of the POSIX API and Linux is the focal point of all Free Software development.
 Due to that I can only recommend developers to try to hack with only Linux in mind and experience the freedom and the opportunities this offers you.
 So, get yourself a copy of The Linux Programming Interface, ignore everything it says about POSIX compatibility and hack away your amazing Linux software.
 It's quite relieving!" [^54]

+## Explanation of System Path

+When typing Linux commands one may wonder how the system can tell real commands from non-existant ones?
+The key to this is the commandline parser.
+After you type any text and hit enter on the commandline the entire command is parsed looking for commands, options, and arguments with spaces being the sperators.
+The command line is looking for the names of binaries that are kept in its sysetm path, if a name is found then that binary is executed and passed any option or arguments for that binary to further execute.

+So how does the operating system know where to look?
+That is something called the __PATH__.
+The path is a variable that holds the directories where the oerpating sysetm shoudl look to execute a binary.
+What is your path?
+Go ahead and open a terminal and on the command line type ```echo $PATH``` (caps are required - this is a system variable convention that will be explained in more details in chapter 06.
+What is the output of the command?
+Does it look similar to this path on Ubuntu 15.04 or Fedora 22

+[Fedora 22]

+[Ubuntu 15.04]

+[Fedora 21]

+[Ubuntu 14.04.3]

+Your path may look a bit different depending on what packages are installed or removed and even what version of a Linux distro you are using

+Everythinig on a Linux system is a file and can be accessed or addressed in two ways.  __Absolute Path__ and __Relative Path__

+You learned in the section above about the filesystem tree and bit about pathing works.
+The ```ls``` command for instance is located in ```/bin/something``, lets take a look at that path in more detail.

+Note that this is an absolute path.
+Why?
+You see  __/__ as the first charecter, (pronounced *root* but usually referred to as *slash*) this is telling you the pathing scheme to get to the binary executable of __ls__.
+Since / is the "root" of the filesytem tree all paths have to start there.
+From root the next level we learned are the system directories, in this case bin is below root so the address is __/bin__ then the __ls__ binary is contained in the bin directory so the absolute path to the executable is /bin/ls.

+Think of your school or work place address.
+If I said I live at [10 W Addison Street Chicago Illinois 60101, United States of America](add wrigly field address) that would be my absolute address and very helpful.

+So use the echo commmand again and list out your system PATH variable.  cd Into some of those directories and see the contents - get to know the absolute path of some of the system executables.

+But what if you already lived in the US and in the city of Chicago?
+What if you lived on the same street as me, there would be no need to repeat this all the detailed information.
+Perhaps I would just say I live at 10 W addison and you would know how to find my house.
+This concept is called a __relative path__  For instance if I cd /etc   and do an ls -la I find many subdirectories.
+If I am using Fedora 22 and want to enter the system-config directory so I can edit my network card configuration, I can type ```cd /etc/system-config``` or since my pwd is already ```/etc``` I would simplty type ```cd system-config```.
+The reason I can do this is remember in the previous section is that the parser sees just the name ```system-config``` and assumes to look in the current directory first.
+What would happen if I typed ```cd system-cnfig``` (notice the typo) What output would you expect to see?

+You would see this:
+[screen shot of non-existant directory]

+Let's see how this would look with some other commands.

+The most common command you use this with is probably the ```ls``` command

+But other commands can use it to.
+Let's type this ```touch /tmp/todo-list```  What does it do?
+What command would I use to delete it?
+What are two ways I could delete this file.

+Retrun to your home directory.

+Let's create a text file that has the current date and time in it.  type ```date > timestampfile```  (The ```> ``` is a shell meta character that redirects output from the screen to another file.
+We will learn more about this in chapter 06.)

+Now copy that file to the ```/tmp``` directory - what would be the commands?

+Now let us make a new directroy under our home directory (remmber the filesystem is an upsidedown tree so you travel down when creating new folders) What command would we use?  ```mkdir notes```.
+Now let us copy the file ```timestampfile``` into the notes directroy.
+What command would you use?
+What would the full command and arguments look like?
+How would you change directroy and list the content of the notes directory (hint cd and ls)?

+In this chapter's lab you will do work with creating and moving files around from the command line.

+*Important note* - if you do not master the concept of Absolute and Relative path then you will struggle with using Linux beyond all but a simplistic level.
+Path is one of the key concepts to how the shell works and must be mastered.
+It also is often the number one source of problem or file not found errors.
+There are actually 3 main issues that describe 99% of the problems you will encounter on a Linux system.
+By going through this mental check list you will at least have done the sruface trouble-shooting.
+Also from experience I have learned if you ask a season Linux admin to help with a problem they will ask you to run through these steps anyway.

+*NOTE if you get lost in the Linux filesystem tree you can always tpye cd $HOME and you will be taken back to your initial home directroy that you are placed in when the terminal starts.*

 ## The Linux Shell